Ray: A Distributed Execution Framework for AI Applications

 Sometimes when running tasks with variable durations, we don’t want to wait for all of the tasks to finish.
 Instead, we may wish to wait for half of the tasks to finish or perhaps to use whichever tasks have completed after one second.

-# return a list of the object IDs whose tasks have finished.
+is a list of object IDs whose corresponding tasks

 This primitive makes it easy to implement other behaviors, for example we may wish to process some tasks in the order that they complete.